zhanyeslam/formula1-ke4h/antonelli.md

 ## 👤 Who is Kimi Antonelli?

 **Andrea Kimi Antonelli** is a young and highly promising Italian Formula driver, often referred to as the "next Hamilton" by the press.
-He is part of the **Mercedes Junior Team** and is expected to debut in Formula 1 very soon.
+He is part of the **Mercedes F1 Team**.

 We chose him for our analysis because of his recent rise and increasing media attention.
 Despite his prominence, **Wikidata lacked up-to-date information** on his current team affiliation with **Mercedes**.